 U.S. Senator From Virginia

-Following Monroe’s stint in the Confederation Congress, he returned to Virginia, where he practiced law while once again serving in the Virginia House of Burgesses until 1789.
+Following Monroe’s stint in the Confederation Congress, he returned to Virginia, where he practiced law while once again serving in the Virginia Assembly until 1789.
 In 1788, he was a member of the Virginia Convention that ratified the U.S. Constitution.
 After states adopted the Constitution, Monroe sought a seat in the first U.S. House of Representatives, but Virginia voters selected his friend and political colleague James Madison instead.
 Monroe made his way to Congress soon enough, however, when Virginia’s senate selected him to replace John Walker as one of the dominion’s two U.S. senators on December 6, 1790.
 While serving in the Senate, Monroe worked closely with Secretary of State Thomas Jefferson and Congressman James Madison to congeal the principles of those opposed to the emerging Federalist Party.
 Monroe’s efforts made him one of the leading spokespersons of the opposition Democratic-Republican Party.

 Minister to France

 In 1794, Monroe resigned his Senate seat after President George Washington unexpectedly appointed him as Minister to France.
 When Monroe’s friendship with the French Republic became too much for Washington’s pro-British administration, the president recalled him in 1796 for his “inefficiency, disruptive maneuvers, and failure to safeguard the interests of his country.”

 Stung by Washington’s criticisms, Monroe returned to Virginia, where he practiced law before voters elected him to the first of three consecutive one-year terms as the state’s governor in 1799.
 During his first term, Monroe activated the Virginia militia to suppress Gabriel’s Rebellion, a slave uprising that resulted in the execution of 26 conspirators.